iszczesniak/cpp/memory/index.md

 ## What is up to C++

 The C++ standard describes how data are managed in the read-write memory.
-C++ strives for time and memory performance: the performance is of the highest importance, but at the cost of C++ being more complex, nuanced, and harder to use.
-The C++ memory model also facilitates a flexible control over data management.
-C++ tries to keep close to hardware by, e.g., allocating objects on the stack.
-Finally, the memory model of C++ is also deterministic: we can point out exactly where and when data are *destroyed*.
-This model leads to efficient and carefull programming, as the data which are not needed anymore are immediatelly destroyed.
+C++ strives for time and memory performance, and that is reflected in the memory model by, e.g., using pointers (keeping close to hardware).
+Furhermore, C++ also strives for a flexible control over data management by, e.g., allowing a programmer to allocate an object statically, globally, locally or dynamically.
+Finally, the memory model of C++ is also *deterministic*: we know exactly when and where the data are *destroyed* (so that they are immediatelly destroyed when necessary).

 C++ is in stark contrast with other languages, such as Java or C#, where object management is simplified at the cost of performance, and